mlochbaum/Singeli/doc/minfilter.md

       def pre = make_scan_vec{op}

-You seem to have done that, yes.
-Well we're probably going to want to share some code with min-scan.
+Apparently you can.
+Sure, we're probably going to want to share some code with min-scan.
 This add-last-to-all step is pretty similar to how it works in the main loop here, where we do the scan on x and then add the carry value p.

       @for (x, r over e) {
         r = op{pre{x}, p}